psychemedia/storytelling-notes/fairy_midwife.md

 *The Nurse and the Ointment.*— 'I used to hear about a Zennor girl who came to Newlyn as nurse to the child of a gentleman living at Zimmerman-Cot.
 The gentleman warned her never to touch a box of ointment which he guarded in a special room, nor even to enter that room; but one day in his absence she entered the room and took some of the ointment.
 Suspecting the qualities of the ointment, she put it on her eyes with the wish that she might see where her master was.
 She immediately found herself in the higher part of the orchard amongst the pixies, where they were having much *junketing* (festivity and dancing); and there saw the gentleman whose child she had nursed.
 For a time she managed to evade him, but before the *junketing* was at an end he discovered her and requested her to go home; and then, to her intense astonishment, she learned that she had been away twenty years, though she was unchanged.
 The gentleman scolded her for having touched the ointment, paid her wages in full, and sent her back to her people.
 She always had the one regret, that she had not gone into the forbidden room at first.'
 ```

+The following Cornish variant also twists the tale into one of mistakenly bathing in fairy bath water rather than applying the fairy ointment.

 ```{admonition} Another Cornish Tale
 :class: dropdown